yaroshchuk8/MovieStore/README.md

-# MovieStore - ASP.NET Core App
+# MovieStore - ASP.NET Core MVC App
+## Simple implementation of Web Store, where admin can upload content and customers can buy it.
 ## Requirements: .NET 8 SDK, SQL Server
 ### Topics covered:
 - MVC pattern